Abdur Rasheed Choudhury

-Abdur Rasheed Choudhury (আব্দুর রশীদ চৌধুরী; died 1944) was a Bengali politician from Sylhet.
+Abdur Rasheed Choudhury (died 1944) was a Bengali politician from Sylhet.

 Early life

 Choudhury was born to Bengali Muslim parents from Dargapasha, Sunamganj.

 Career

-Chowdhury and Abdul Matin Chaudhary together established Minar Printing and Publishing Limited on 14 July 1932 which published the weekly newspaper Jugabheri.
+Chowdhury and Abdul Matin Chaudhury together established Minar Printing and Publishing Limited on 14 July 1932 which published the weekly newspaper Jugabheri.
 Before that, he worked as an Extra Assistant Commissioner in Sylhet.
 The editor of the newspaper was Moqbul Hussain Choudhury.
 Chowdhury was a tea planter and owned Sirajnagar tea garden.
 He also owned Hamdard Tea Company Limited and Dilkusha tea estate.

 Chowdhury served in the Central Legislative Assembly of India in the 1940s as an independent politician from the Muslim block of Assam.

 Personal life

+Abdur Rasheed Choudhury first married Razia Rashid, a senior Cambridge graduate from an institution in Calcutta.
+She died from tuberculosis in 1918.
+He had three children including Aminur Rashid Chowdhury (1915–1985) from this marriage.

-Choudhury was married to Begum Serajunnessa Choudhury (died 1974) when she was 16 as his second wife.
-He had three sons from his first marriage and seven from his second.
-One son, Humayun Rashid Choudhury (died 10 July 2001), was a diplomat and later the speaker of the Jatiya Sangsad (parliament of Bangladesh).
-Another son, Faruk Rashid Chowdhury, served as the Minister of State for Finance and the Minister of Fisheries and Livestock.
+Choudhury then married Begum Serajunnessa Choudhury (1910–1974) in 1926.
+He went on to have seven more children from this marriage.
+The eldest son, Humayun Rashid Choudhury (1928–2001), was a diplomat and later the speaker of the Jatiya Sangsad (parliament of Bangladesh).
+Another son, Faruk Rashid Chowdhury, served as the state minister of finance, and fisheries and livestock.
+Others were Zeba Rasheed Chowdhury, Jahanzeb Chowdhury, Mamunur Rashid Chowdhury, and Kaiser Rasheed Chowdhury.